ysbaddaden/frost/README.md

 Frost, let's make it incerdiable, but build software out of it at your own risk!
 You've been warned :-)

-Frost won't hit stable until the Crystal programming language is stable anyway.
+Frost likely won't hit stable until the Crystal programming language is stable.

 ## INSTALL